Living in north-east Spain

 Peace and quiet

-The region will appeal to those who are looking for peace and tranquillity, as it is the least populated of all Spain’s regions, with around 65 people per kilometre.
+The region will appeal to those who are looking for peace and tranquillity.
+As it is the least populated of all Spain’s regions, with around 65 people per kilometre.
 Those who seek space and calm, have an interest in wine, or are considering opening a B&B may find that this is perfect for them.
-In addition, to the large wine industry, there are also many natural pursuits such as walking, hiking, horse riding and angling.
+In addition, to the wine industry, there are also many natural pursuits such as walking, hiking, horse riding and angling.
 The region has also long been on the map for travellers, as it lies along the famous pilgrim route to Santiago de Compostela.

 If you are looking for a genuine Spanish experience, La Rioja is the place for you.
-There are around 30,000 foreigners in the whole region and most are involved in some way in the wine industry – some working as guides for tourists on wine tours.

 An authentic way of life in Spain

-Of course, one of the benefits of experiencing an authentic way of life here is that the cost of living is low compared with much of Spain.
+One of the benefits of experiencing an authentic way of life here is that the cost of living is low compared with much of Spain.

 The closest international airport to the La Rioja region is Madrid Airport, which is around 130 miles away.
 This connects the region to the UK, the rest of Spain and of course further afield.
 Several cities across the UK reach Spain through Ryanair, Norwegian Air Shuttle, Monarch, British Airways and many more airlines.

-You can reach La Rioja by train from Barcelona, which can be connected to the UK through the Eurostar at Paris; it can take around 12 hours to travel from London St. Pancras to Barcelona.
+You can reach La Rioja by train from Barcelona, which can be connected to the UK through the Eurostar at Paris.
+It can take around 12 hours to travel from London St. Pancras to Barcelona.